Illegal mining: Crime

 Illegal mining is by its very nature a criminal activity, but is often linked to other criminal activities taking place in the same area.
 For example, organized crime groups such as drug cartels in Latin America realized the profitability of illegal mining and began to mine precious metals.
 These groups were able to get control of large amounts of land away from government surveillance.
 This allowed the cartels to earn a larger profit with lower risk, compared to the drug trade.
-Child labour is very common in the mines because children are trafficked and forced into work.
+Child labour is very common in the mines because children are traficked and forced into work.
 Adults are also exploited, trafficked and forced to work in unsafe labour conditions.

 Farming

 Illegal mining operations affect surrounding agriculture.
 For example, cocoa farming in Ghana is impacted by illegal mining activity because of land degradation and availability.
 There is less available land for farming causing competition and higher costs for farmers.
-The illegal miners trespass through farmland to construct roads through farms, destroying the cocoa trees in the process.
-They also mine on the farmland, causing many farmers die due to falling into the pits.
-Illegal mining operations cause flooding with polluted water that affects the maturation of the cocoa pods depletes soil fertility, increases erosion and affects the farmer's ability to grow cocoas trees.
+The illegal miners trespass through farmland to construct roads through farms, destroying the cocoa tree in the process.
+They also mine on the farmland, causing many farmers to die due to falling into the pits.
+Illegal mining operations cause flooding with polluted water that affects the maturation of the cocoa pods, depletes soil fertility, increases erosion, and degrades the farmer's ability to grow cocoa trees.